External Shaping Factors

 transmission between two surfaces believed to be touching."

-Loren Chase, "Ottic Diary"
+Loren Chasse, "Ottic Diary"

 Photos by Darren Toofany